surf3s/EDM/readme.md

 If you want to work with the source code rather than the Windows distributable provided here (see Windows folder), you will need to clone this repository, setup a virtual environment, and install the required packages (pip -r requirements.txt).
 I don't advise doing this unless you are keen.
 Rather, if you give me some time, I will turn this program into a Python package on PyPi so that it can be easily installed and updated with pip install edmpy.

+## Update (June 21, 2022)

+Changes include:
+1. Fix a number of bugs (some of them important)
+2. Added a screen called Test COM to help test serial connections to the total station
+3. Started adding support for Sokkia.
+I need someone who can help me debug this.

+Note that support currently only exists for Microscribes and Leica total stations.
+Sokkia, Topcon and perhaps Nikon will come as I find people to work with.

 ![Tests](https://github.com/surf3s/EDM/actions/workflows/tests.yaml/badge.svg)